According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

-The Disneyland Resort in Anaheim, California has been closed for 3 months, including Disneyland Park, Disney California Adventure and the Disneyland hotels.
-It looked like things were getting better with a July 17th reopening date, but now that has changed and the Disneyland Reopening has been postponed.
+The Disneyland Resort in Anaheim, California has been closed for more than 6 months, including Disneyland Park, Disney California Adventure, and the Disneyland hotels.
+So “When will Disneyland open?”
+We will discuss that and many other questions you have about the issue.

-Read on for more on what this all means...
+Read on in the NEWS section for more on what this all means...

-If you are wondering about your upcoming vacation how to get a refund for your Disneyland vacation including park tickets, hotels, and vacation packages and how to reschedule your trip.
+We’ll also show you how to get a refund for your Disneyland vacation including park tickets, hotels, and vacation packages if needed, and how to reschedule your trip.

-If you are going to Walt Disney World instead and are looking for updates and FAQs for that resort, read our Disney World Reopening Guide where we explain all the new guidelines making a reopening possible.
-Much of what is happening in Disney World as far as procedures will also happen in Disneyland, so that should give you a good idea of what to expect.
+If you are going to Walt Disney World instead and are looking for updates and FAQs for that resort, read our Disney World Reopening Guide where we explain all the new guidelines in place there.
+Much of what has happened in Disney World as far as procedures are also coming to Disneyland, so that should give you a good idea of what to expect.

 If you are looking for information about cruises, then check out our guide to Disney Cruise Line Closure.
 There we go in-depth on the latest news, cancellations and how to reschedule your booking.